avs20/DAND-A-B-Testing/MyReport_ABTesting.md

 **Number of user-ids** - *NONE* This will not be an invariant metric because the number of enrolled users may depend on the rendered page and we may see different values in the groups.
-This will also not be an evaluation metric because the information is redundant when better options are present( See below ).
+This metric can be an evaluation metric but it is just a number and Gross Conversion does a better job at counting the number of users and also the affect of the *5 hour commitment question*.

 **Number of click** - *INVARIANT* Same argument as the number of cookies.
 The experiment has still not started so this metric will be invariant.